francdomain/StegHub_DevOps-Cloud_Engineering/Ansible-Dynamic-Assignments/Ansible_Dynamic_Assignments.md

 The same must work with apache LB, so you can switch it by setting respective environmental variable to true and other to false.

+To test this, you can update inventory for each environment and run Ansible against each environment.

 # Set up for Apache Load Balancer